7Cedars/docs-certify-frontend/README.md

 ## Notes on Development
 This dapp is under active development and does not come with any guarantees what so ever.
 It can - and will - break at any time.

 I used this app as an educational project while learning solidity and javascript (react/next).
-I wrote in less than two weeks after two months of starting my studies.

 ## To Dos
 ### Current Dapp (v0.1)